Remote Islands and Antarctica in September 2025

 The Monthly climate summary, usually published in the first week of the following month, lists the main features of the weather in Remote Islands and Antarctica using the most timely and accurate information available on the date of publication; it will generally not be updated.

-This statement has been prepared based on information available at 12 pm on Monday 4 September 2023.
+This statement has been prepared based on information available on Monday 13 October 2025.
 Some checks have been made on the data, but it is possible that results will change as new information becomes available.

-The median is sometimes more representative than the mean of long-term average precipitation.
+The median is sometimes more representative than the mean of long-term average rain.

-The Rank indicates how precipitation this time compares with the climate record for the site, based on the decile ranking (very low precipitation is in decile 1, low in decile 2 or 3, average in decile 4 to 7, high in decile 8 or 9 and very high is in decile 10).
+The Rank indicates how rainfall this time compares with the climate record for the site, based on the decile ranking (very low rainfall is in decile 1, low in decile 2 or 3, average in decile 4 to 7, high in decile 8 or 9 and very high is in decile 10).

-The Fraction of average shows how much precipitation has fallen this time as a percentage of the long-term mean.
+The Fraction of average shows how much rain has fallen this time as a percentage of the long-term mean.

 Where temperature area averages are mentioned, they are derived from the ACORN-SAT dataset.